for college graduates who want to become teachers

 - Secondary Education 6-12

-- art, biology, business, chemistry, English, French, Spanish, math, music, social studies, or theatre arts with college major in endorsement area
+- biology, business, chemistry, earth science, English, math, physics, or social studies with college major in endorsement area